prioritizr/prioritizr/docs/reference/add_linear_penalties.md

 ## Data format

-The argument to `data` can be specified using the following formats.
+The following formats can be used to specify `data`.

-- `data` as `character` vector:
+- `data` as a `character` vector:

-  containing column name(s) that contain penalty values for planning units.
-This format is only compatible if the planning units in the argument to `x` are a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) or `data.frame` object.
+  Here values are specified based on column name(s) for the planning unit data in `x`.
+This format is only compatible if the planning units in `x` are a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) or `data.frame` object.
 The column(s) must have `numeric` values, and must not contain any missing (`NA`) values.
-For problems that contain a single zone, the argument to `data` must contain a single column name.
-Otherwise, for problems that contain multiple zones, the argument to `data` must contain a column name for each zone.
+If `x` has a single zone, then `data` must contain a single column name.
+Otherwise, if `x` has multiple zones, then `data` must contain a column name for each zone.

 - `data` as a `numeric` vector:

-  containing values for planning units.
+  Here values are specified for each planning unit.
 These values must not contain any missing (`NA`) values.
-Note that this format is only available for planning units that contain a single zone.
+Note that this format can only be used if `x` has a single zone.

 - `data` as a `matrix`/`Matrix` object:

-  containing `numeric` values that specify data for each planning unit.
-  Each row corresponds to a planning unit, each column corresponds to a zone, and each cell indicates the data for penalizing a planning unit when it is allocated to a given zone.
+  Here values are specified for each planning unit and each zone.
+Note that `data` must have `numeric` values.
+Each row corresponds to a planning unit, each column corresponds to a zone, and each cell indicates the value associated with a planning unit when it is allocated to a given zone.

 - `data` as a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html)
   object:

-  containing values for planning units.
-This format is only compatible if the planning units in the argument to `x` are [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html), or [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) objects.
-If the planning unit data are a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object, then the values are calculated by overlaying the planning units with the argument to `data` and calculating the sum of the values associated with each planning unit.
-If the planning unit data are a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object, then the values are calculated by extracting the cell values (note that the planning unit data and the argument to `data` must have exactly the same dimensionality, extent, and missingness).
-For problems involving multiple zones, the argument to `data` must contain a layer for each zone.
+  Here values are specified for each planning unit and each zone.
+This format is only compatible if the planning units in `x` are [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html), or [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) objects.
+If the planning unit data are a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object, then the values are calculated by overlaying the planning units with `data` and calculating the sum of the values associated with each planning unit.
+If the planning unit data are a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object, then the values are calculated by extracting the cell values (note that `data` and the planning unit in `x` must have exactly the same dimensionality, extent, and missing values).
+Additionally, if `x` has multiple zones, then `data` must contain a layer for each zone.

 ## Mathematical formulation